 Parenting Without Passing on the Perfectionism

 Her approach with Apple and Moses balanced structure with freedom.
 "For me, manners are super important.
-So, that was kind of the structure: manners and education.
+That was the structure: manners and education.
 I want a lot of expression and individuality and freedom running through that structure."

 "Parenting is a series of shifting and a series of letting go and a series of having to be agile," she reflected.
 For a Type 1, letting go may be the hardest lesson of all.